92es/Thermal-Camera-Redux/README.md

     - Single relocatable temp.
     - Vertical and horizontal cross grid of text temps.
     - Individual horizontal or vertical plotting rulers.
-    - Simulteanous horizontal and virtical plotting rulers.
+    - Simulteanous horizontal and vertical plotting rulers.
   - Cliping modes include:
-    - no clipping (average baseline is proportional to Min/Max/Avg)
+    - no clipping (average baseline is proportional to Min/Avg/Max distrobution)
     - outlier clipping (average baseline is centered in clippled plot)
     - below average clipping (focus on temps at or above average)
     - above average clipping (focus on temps at or below average)